Fall at Nara Deer Park

 Origin: Mexico, Central America, and the Caribbean

 There are about 15 silk cotton trees spread around the garden.
 Two of them are near the West gate, half a dozen near Siddapur gate, and the remaining around the Glasshouse.
 White silk-cotton sticks obtained from fruits will be used for making pillows and beds.
-The wood is very light, hence used for making match sticks and packing cases.
+The wood is very light; hence, it is used to make match sticks and packing cases.
 Thick roots form hollow spaces large enough for an adult human to hide.

 Band Stand